 Nematodes can continue to live in roots.
 Remove as many old tree and vine roots as possible using a "root rake" or by hand.

-Deep ripping (as deep as 6 feet) or backhoeing helps to break up hard pans and open up the soil.
+Deep ripping (as deep as 1.2 metres) or backhoeing helps to break up hard pans and open up the soil.